A link between IVF and autism and psychiatric problems is presented in today’s Daily Telegraph

 1. Of relevance for homeopaths, or perhaps it’s not relevant and I’m am assuming too much here, is the remedy Sabadilla.
 Dr Julie Geraghty has, as have others (see Links), presented a case cured by Sabadilla.
 The aetiology in the case was induced by restriction from a plaster cast – even when it was the mother during pregnancy who was restricted by a plaster cast.

 Another feature of Sabadilla is that it belongs to the Liliaceae family of plants, the lily plants, and the characteristic theme in this family is a feeling of being excluded.
 The feeling/sensation presented in Dr Geraghty’s case and others is: feeling ugly, unattractive and feeling ill at ease in their bodies – to the point of having out of body sensations.

 While this little member of the human species above isn’t restricted to the same degree as someone wrapped in plaster cast and although modern methods of IVF have changed, it is at least worth keeping this remedy in mind for possible states induced by artificial conception methods using test tubes.

-A further state to explore is that created by the fact that artificial fertilisation is exogenous, i.e. derived or originating externally, outside the originating organisms.
+A further state to explore is that created by the fact that artificial fertilisation is exogenous, i.e. derived or originating externally, outside the originating organisms; in vitro rather than in vivo.
 This means excluding the warm, fleshy, human and hopefully loving encounter conception ideally is.
 So, what state is created by this artificial, clinical, exogenous fertilisation..?

 Because these unhealthy states of being are not purely physical, it follows that the remedy cannot be purely physical – as in homeopathy.